-Rap Sessions in Africana Studies are designed for undergraduate students at Johns Hopkins University to learn about and explore the field of Africana studies.
-The sessions involve doctoral students from within and outside Johns Hopkins University who present the methods and lessons from their dissertation research to undergraduate students.
-In the process, undergraduate students can learn about various types of research in the field of Africana studies, and ask questions about the practical necessities of entering graduate school and carrying out a study for a dissertation.
-By featuring a diversity of presentations from doctoral students engaged in different disciplinary areas, the Rap Sessions allow undergraduate students to appreciate both the uniqueness and tremendous breadth of Africana studies.
+The Rap Sessions in Africana Studies are designed for undergraduate students to learn about and explore the broad field of Africana studies.
+The sessions are led by doctoral students from within and outside of Johns Hopkins University, who present their dissertation research to undergraduate students in a setting that is at once friendly and informal.
+Students get to ask questions about the research, learn techniques for carrying out their own scholarly investigations, and obtain advice on entering graduate school.
+The sessions feature presentations by doctoral students from different areas of the discipline, thus allowing undergraduate students to learn both about the breadth and the uniqueness of Africana studies.

-If you would like to attend Rap Sessions, facilitate a discussion, or find out more information, please contact Anne-Marie Livingston.
+Food and refreshments are served.
+If you would like to attend a Rap Session, present your research, or simply get more information, please contact Anne-Marie Livingstone at email@example.com.

 April 12 (5-7 p.m.): “Negotiating Race, Ethnicity and Nation: Diasporic Multiculturalism and the Politics of Language in Mauritius,” with Dr. Nicole Thornton (Post-Doctoral Fellow, Department of Political Science, Johns Hopkins University).
 Location: Mergenthaler 266.

 Oct.
 11 (5:30-7:30 p.m.): “The Counter-Narrative: Black Feminist Methods and Culturally Competent Research,” with Shvilla Rasheem (PhD Candidate, Social Work, Morgan State University)